 Intermountain treats children and families, not diagnoses.
-We believe children long to be connected and loved, but may go about expressing those longings in distorted ways that provoke from adults just what the children fear most.
+We believe children long to be connected and loved, but may go about expressing their needs in distorted ways that provoke from adults just what the children fear most.

 Our treatment approach at Intermountain is termed Developmental Relational, which is understanding your child’s behavior as expressing a developmental need.
 That need may be for a variety of reasons including reassurance and security.
 The healing way to meet that need is through relationships.
 Our direct care staff will form intentional relationships with your child to help understand his or her needs and pattern of relationships with your family members.
 We will support your child to gain frustration tolerance, and encourage him or her to be curious about feelings and behaviors.